woodaaron2001/woodaaron2001/README.md

 ## Welcome 👋

 I am a 3rd year undergraduate Student at University college dublin, pursuing a degree in Computer Science.
-I am passionate about Computer Science, tech, programming and speed cubing.
+I am passionate about Computer Science, tech, programming and speed cubing. <br><br>

 [Algorithm Buddy website](https://rubiks-cube-api.ew.r.appspot.com/): A site designed to help users study Rubiks Cube Orientations (OLL) and Permuations (PLL) with a built in timer according to stackmat rules <br>

-More information can be found in the readMe documentation for the [AngularApp]() and the [API]()
+More information can be found in the readMe documentation for the [AngularApp]() and the [API]()  <br> <br>

 Feel free to reach out to me here.